Location: Uvs, Mongolia

-Activities for the 2017 field season will include regional survey, excavation of human burials and ritual sites, as well as the exploration of ancient nomadic pastoralist habitation sites.
-Participants will receive training in proper methods of unearthing and documenting materials, survey, and will have the opportunity to work with the artifactual and zooarchaeological material.
+Activities for the 2018 field season will include regional survey, excavation of human burials, ritual sites, and ancient nomadic pastoralist habitation sites.
+Participants will receive training in survey, proper methods of unearthing and documenting materials, and other related field and lab methods (see project’s website for details).

 For a full description, please download the 'Project Overview' through the Project's website: http://westernmongoliaarchaeology.weebly.com/

 It is also possible to apply online via the Project's website.

-Period(s) of Occupation: Paleolithic, Bronze Age, Early Iron Age,Turkic
+Period(s) of Occupation: Paleolithic, Bronze Age, Iron Age,Turkic

 Minimum Length of Stay for Volunteers: Whole Session